Visiting Kensington Palace: All you need to know, updated for 2025

 Photo taking is allowed throughout the palace but no video recording of any kind, not even on your phone.

-Kensington Palace is included in London Pass or Go City Explorer Pass.
+Kensington Palace is included in Go City Explorer Pass.
 These kinds of compilation passes can be a great value when visiting the city, but make sure you do the math first, to see if the sights it includes mesh with your plans and that you will be making good use of it before you buy.

 Kensington Palace kings staircase